jinghuazhao/Caprion/README.md

 where task = METAL_list, METAL_files, METAL_analysis, respectively in sequence.

 To extract significant variants one may resort to `awk 'NR==1||$12<log(1e-6)/log(10)' 1433B-1.tbl`, say.

+## 7. Variant identification

+Again we employs an iterative merging scheme.